ktech-org/bandstand-charts/charts/bandstand-triggered-job/README.md

 # Bandstand Triggered Job

-This chart configures a Job that is triggered by messages on an SQS queue.
-The specific Queue is defined by the QUEUE_URL environment variable.
+This chart configures a Job that is triggered by messages on an SQS queue defined by `queueName`.
+The queue details are then passed to the Job via the QUEUE_URL environment variable.

 ## Global values